Here are answers to some questions you might have. If you don’t see your question listed here, then please contact us to ask directly.

 That’s the beauty of classes like Take Up Code provides because you don’t need to pay thousands of dollars upfront only to find out after a few weeks that you never want to look at another line of code again.
 If this happens, then you have still learned something about yourself and can say that you gave it your best effort.

 There is no concept of graduation at Take Up Code beyond just moving from one class to the next.
 That’s still a major accomplishment and shows that you are making progress.

 The focus is all about learning new skills no matter what level.
 Learning how to program is something that you can work on for the rest of your life and still not learn all there is to know.
 That applies to everybody.
 At some point, you will decide that you have enough skills to continue on your own and that is about as close to graduating as possible at Take Up Code.

 No. Take Up Code offers no diplomas, certificates, or degrees of any kind.
 We focus on skills.
 Plus a diploma really doesn’t make sense for Take Up Code because there is no fixed duration that you can attend.
 It’s all up to you to continue learning new skills as long as you want.

 There are also no tests or grades.
 There is no concept of passing or failing.
 If you don’t understand something, just ask.

 No. Take Up Code does not require any previous certifications of any kind.
 If you are ready to learn how to program, then why should you need to study English literature first?

 Classes are going on at various times and this depends on the exact class.
 Many classes consist of several sessions so you’ll want to make sure to start with the first session of each class.
-The full schedule is available on the Classes page.
+The full schedule is available on the Events page.

 And don’t forget to subscribe to the Take Up Code podcast on iTunes.
 This is a free audio podcast you can listen to anytime.